 An evaluation of the structure, function, disorders, and diseases of the vertebral column and its associated tissues.
 Includes an overview of anatomy, biomechanics, pathology, clinical assessment and treatment options.

-MSME 705 is the one of two papers focusing on common musculoskeletal disorders.
+MSME 705 is one of two papers focusing on common musculoskeletal disorders.
 The paper includes an overview of anatomy, biomechanics, pathology, assessment approaches and treatment options for musculoskeletal problems originating in the spine and associated tissues.
 Back and neck pain continue to be the most commonly encountered pain problems in primary care, with low-back pain being the most frequently recorded problem for both the Accident Compensation Corporation (ACC) and those receiving health-related benefits.
 By developing an in-depth understanding of spine-related problems, clinicians will gain confidence to diagnose and manage these problems in primary care.
 This paper has a biomedical approach, and non-pharmacological approaches such as exercise or psychological treatments are not discussed.

 |Paper title||Regional Disorders - Spine|